-For challenging options, in the middle grades, student can choose to take compacted math classes that accelerate learning.
-Sixth graders may opt to take math 6/7, seventh graders may take math 7/8, and eighth graders may take 8/compacted algebra.
-Students who were in the Highly Capable program in elementary school will accelerate two grade levels above and will take geometry in eighth grade.
+For challenging options, in the middle grades, students can choose to take compacted math classes that accelerate learning.
+6th graders may opt to take Accelerated 6th, 7th graders may take Accelerated 7th, and 8th graders may take algebra.
+Students who were in the Highly Capable program in elementary school will accelerate two grade levels above and will take geometry in 8th grade.
 In high school, students have College in the High School and AP options to take.
 In addition, we are adding new math pathways to ensure students have courses that align to their post-secondary plans.

-Math Education Terms
+Math Education Terms: